 - Your priority should be to pay on time every month.

 - Have a clean credit history and a good credit score.

 - Go by the rules and don’t look desperate.

 Top up loan helps you to avail a loan amount on top of your home loan.
 The tenure for a top-up loan is usually 10 years.
 The logic behind this is simple.
 The fact is that you have already started repaying your loan and hence your outstanding balance has already begun decreasing with each payment.

-You can apply for a top up loan when you have a home loan to top up on.
-Various banks have various different conditions for this.
+You can apply for a top-up loan when you have a home loan to top upon.
+Various banks have various conditions for this.
 For getting a loan you can approach the same bank from which you took your home loan or you can get it from some other bank depending upon various factors.
-Bank will only provide you with loan when you have a good and impeccable repayment record in the past.
-This type of loan also provide you with various tax benefits.
-Various factors will be considered before giving you a top up loan.
+Bank will only provide you with loans when you have a good and impeccable repayment record in the past.
+This type of loan also provides you with various tax benefits.
+Various factors will be considered before giving you a top-up loan.